seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   itself survives the demotion intact: the coin stays in `ИЗБЕГАТЬ` on its `signal` item and is re-argued every run, which is what an unverified date deserves.
 Measured 02.09: three dated prohibitions rested on aggregator dates with no primary; under `dclass` all three now print bare.
+  **`reported` is not a dated class for this field either** (§6): the proceeding is published as a catalyst under item 66, where its consequences are subtractive, and the prohibition it would justify stays bare and is re-argued every run.
 - **A DATE may be published only in the class §6 admits, and a setup resting on a date inherits that test.** The rule already binds the dated prohibition above; it binds the catalyst item and the trade with more force, because a prohibition costs the Boss a trade